 Regan has brought together a dedicated and enthusiastic team of teachers that are committed to sharing their passion for dance with our dancers.
 Regan’s mission is to offer children a positive and supportive environment where they can express themselves creatively and grow into strong, confident teenagers and adults.
 Regan believes that a child’s self-esteem and identity are enhanced through dance and it is her goal to provide an environment within the dance studio that promotes confidence and a positive self-image.

 Regan is also a prosecutor for Prince William County, specializing in the prosecution of child abuse cases.
-She lives in Warrenton with her soon-to-be-husband, Curt, his twin daughters, Maggie and Leigh, and their two cats, Bailey and Fiona.
+She lives in Warrenton with her husband, Curt, his twin daughters, Maggie and Leigh, and their two cats, Bailey and Fiona.